The Forbidden History of Heavenly Mother

 Lady of all the powers, resplendent light, righteous woman clothed in radiance, beloved of heaven and earth, your greatness is praised above all other gods.
 You are magnificent, your name is praised, you alone are magnificent.
 Over all the lands you are exalted.
 You have found your high place, O Inanna, in your commands, your commands are supreme.
 Who can rival you?
 Who can equal your greatness?
 Majestic is your praise.

-A king’s legitimacy depended on securing Inanna’s favor, often through ritual marriage to one of her high priestesses—symbolically marrying the goddess herself, regardless of his existing marital ties.
+In Uruk, a king’s legitimacy depended on securing Inanna’s favor, often through ritual marriage to one of her high priestesses—symbolically marrying the goddess herself, regardless of his existing marital ties.
 (Scholars debate whether these marriages were permanent legal arrangements and if they involved ritual sex).
-This pattern appeared across many pre-Abrahamic cultures, where royal power derived from the Great Mother.
-The throne itself was conceived as the womb: a man could not reign unless his mother first gave birth to him.
-In Shinto tradition, the Japanese emperor’s authority was legitimized by descent from the sun goddess Amaterasu.
-In Celtic Ireland, a king’s sovereignty depended on ritually marrying the land goddess, whose dishonor brought famine or the end of his reign.
+Royal power derived from the Great Mother.
+Erich Neumann believed the throne itself was conceived as the womb: a man could not reign unless his mother first gave birth to him.

 “As mother and earth woman, the Great Mother is the ‘throne’ pure and simple, and, characteristically, the woman’s motherliness resides not only in the womb but also in the seated woman’s broad expanse of thigh, her lap on which the newborn child sits enthroned.
 To be taken on the lap is, like being taken to the breast, a symbolic expression for adoption of the child, and also of the man, by the Feminine.
 It is no accident that the greatest Mother Goddess of early cults was named Isis, ‘the seat,’ ‘the throne,’ the symbol of which she bears on her head; and the king who ‘takes possession’ of the earth, the Mother Goddess, does so by sitting on her in the literal sense of the word.
 “The enthroned Mother Goddess lives in the sacral symbol of the throne.
 The king comes to power by ‘mounting the throne,’ and so takes his place on the lap of the Great Goddess, the earth—he becomes her son.
 In widespread throne cults, the throne, which was originally the godhead itself, was worshipped as the ‘seat of the godhead.’”
 (The Great Mother: An Analysis of the Archetype, 1963 [orig.
 1955])

-In other words, the female godhead functions as the throne upon which the male godhead sits.
+In Neumann’s framework, the female godhead functions as the throne upon which the male godhead sits.

-Long before Christ emerged as a suffering, dying, and resurrected deity, Inanna had already enacted this archetypal descent and return.
-The template for the heroine’s journey.
+Long before Christianity, Inanna’s descent provided a powerful ancient model of death and return, one later Jungian and feminist interpreters have treated as a template for the heroine’s journey.
 The myth, preserved on clay tablets from c.
 1900 BC but likely older in oral tradition, recounts her journey into the underworld ruled by her sister, Ereshkigal.
 “Inanna craved the Great Above and she craved the Great Below.”
 Inanna, dressed in her most radiant robes and jewels, gathering together her seven divine items of power as she sought to claim this final domain.
 At each of the seven gates, however, a guardian stripped away one emblem of her power:

 At the first gate, from her head the crown of the steppe was removed.
 Inanna asked: “What is this?”
 She was told: “Be quiet, Inanna.
 The ways of the underworld are perfect.
 They may not be questioned.”